Back to all posts

 If you earn in dollars, euros, or pounds, your “normal” rent may be someone else’s impossible rent.

 That does not make you individually evil.
 It does mean your housing choices have local consequences.
-A remote worker who can pay $1,800 USD for a furnished one-bedroom is operating in a different economy from a local renter earning in pesos.
+A remote worker who can pay USD 1,800 for a furnished one-bedroom is operating in a different economy from a local renter earning in pesos.
 When enough people arrive with that purchasing power, landlords and investors notice.

 Sometimes, yes.
 You buy meals, tip, take Ubers, pay hosts, and support businesses.
 But that does not cancel the housing effect.
 A neighborhood can receive visitor money and still lose residential affordability.
-Both can be true.

-This is why the better question is not “Am I allowed to stay in Roma Norte?”
+The better question is not “Am I allowed to stay in Roma Norte?”
 The better question is:

 Can I stay in a way that reduces avoidable harm and respects that people actually live here?